Čačak: Climate

-Čačak has an oceanic climate (Köppen climate classification: Cfb) bordering on a humid continental climate (Köppen climate classification: Dfb).
+Čačak has a humid continental climate (Köppen climate classification: Dfb).
 The average temperature of the city and its vicinity is 10.47 °C with 74.1% humidity, and it is characterized by warm summers and cold winters.
 Winds blow from the north and northeast and rarely from the west because of the mountains that block them.
 The average temperature in August is 20.6 °C, while in January it is 0.5 °C. There are on average 38 days with snow during the year.
 The average wind speed is 2.3 m/s.
 The usual number of foggy days is 54.
 The average yearly precipitation is 802 mm.

 There are a few recorded instances of sandstorms originating in the Sahara arriving to the town.

 History

 Etymology

 The original name of the town was Gradac (meaning "little town"), which developed around the Moravski Gradac monastery, built in the late 12th century.
 First mention of the name Čačak was in a document issued by the Republic of Ragusa.
 Dated on 3 January 1409, it refers to the events from 18 December 1408, and this date is today the official Čačak Town Day.

 The origin of the name is obscured today.
 However, several dictionaries from the 19th and even from the 20th century, including works of major linguists Vuk Stefanović Karadžić and Đuro Daničić, mention words čačak and the corresponding adjective čačkovit, meaning (lumps of) frozen or dried mud, or lumps of stone protruding from the ground.
 The widening along the West Morava where Čačak is located, was indeed regularly flooded until the 20th century.
 Daničić suggested that the origin of the word is the root skak (skakati means jumping in Serbian).
 The word and its variants completely disappeared from Serbian language today, but some other toponymy of the same origin were preserved, like in the name of the Čakor mountain.

 In time, erroneous but widespread theory developed, claiming that the name indeed means "mud", but that it is of Turkish origin.
 At the time of the name's first mention this region wasn't occupied by the Ottoman Empire yet, mud is called differently in Turkish language, nor there is a Turkish word corresponding vocally to čačak.